 Are we doing Agile well?
 Answering this question seems to be top of mind.
 However, the solutions proposed are not always that Agile from the outset.
 Recently I received a piece of thought ware on this subject that was less then Agile in my humble opinion.
 It wanted to answer the question ‘Are we doing Agile well?’ by measuring:

 - Velocity Variance (Lower is better)

 - Sprint predictability

-The best way to get teams to perform and reach your goals is by measuring value delivered.
-Of course measuring this is hard (btw it shouldn’t be), but when you succeed it will pay off handsomely.
+The best way to get teams to perform and reach your goals is by measuring the value delivered.
+Of course, measuring this is hard (btw it shouldn’t be), but when you succeed it will pay off handsomely.
 It focuses all team members on maximizing the bottom line.
-This will result in the team stepping up to take ownership for the goals of your organisation and huge leaps forward in effectiveness.
+This will result in the team stepping up to take ownership of the goals of your organization and huge leaps forward in effectiveness.
 It does open up the vulnerability of short term gains in favor of long term sustainability, but this is remedied by making sure your teams contain members with a long term commitment to your operations.

 - Burndown.
 Does it follow the ideal path?
-Or is it a steep drop at the last day of the sprint?
+Or is it a steep drop on the last day of the sprint?

 - Participation and contribution of each single team member.

-Please share your thoughts and experiences on topic in the comment section below.
+Please share your thoughts and experiences on the topic in the comment section below.